Sunday, November 5, 2023

 Israel, Hamas, and the Palestinians.

-To go on record, I am not Jewish.
-I am a fourth generation American of Polish extraction with a Roman Catholic background, though I am not a religious practitioner of any sort.
+For context, I was born in 1949, the year after Britain washed its hands of Palestine.
+I am not Jewish.
+I am a fourth generation American of Polish extraction with a Roman Catholic upbringing, though I am no longer a religious practitioner of any sort.

-Here are the overriding salient points that I see.
+Here are the overriding salient points as I see them.

-1. The Jews have been reviled for over two millennia, victims of bigotry, prejudice, and persecution.
+1. The Jews have been reviled for over two millennia, victims of bigotry, prejudice, and persecution, often with state sanction.

 2. The Jews of Europe were abandoned by the world in the 1930s and 1940s.
 As a result, six million of them—6,000,000 men, women, and children—were slaughtered by the Nazis.
-We turned them away from our shores.
-We denied them the right to go anywhere, including Palestine.
+Even the United States turned them away from our shores.
+And the world powers of the era denied them the opportunity to go anywhere else, including Palestine.
+Their house was on fire and we locked them in.

 3. The United Nations created the Jewish-Palestinian problem in 1948.
 The UN initiated an untenable situation and has been blaming Israel for it ever since.
-The UN handed the Palestinian Jews the shitty end of the stick and the Jews have been beating the Palestinians with it ever since.
+The UN handed the Palestinian Jews the shitty end of the stick and the Jews have been beating the Palestinians with that stick ever since, with the shitty end still in hand.

-4. The Israelis have treated the Palestinians like others treated them, with bigotry, prejudice, and persecution..
+4. The Israelis have treated the Palestinians like others have treated them, with bigotry, prejudice, and persecution.
 The nation of Israel has applied an inverse corollary of the Golden Rule.
-It is not only despicable, it is not sustainable.
-The Hamas attack was only to be expected.
+It is not only despicable, it is not sustainable by just or peaceful means.
+The Hamas attack of October 2023 was only to be expected.
+Palestinian resistance to Israeli abuses are only to be expected.

-5. As for the 2023 Hamas War: Israel needs to destroy Hamas or, failing that, to create such an object lesson that the Palestinians will not permit the rise of such a terrorist agency again.
-The majority of the Palestinians of Gaza are, at the very least, complicit in allowing Hamas to come to power.
-And while that attack may be understandable, given Israel's treatment of the Palestinians, it was purely stupid and self-defeating.
+5. As a consequence of the October 2023 Hamas terror attack and hostage-taking, Israel's only logical course is to destroy Hamas or, failing that, to create such an object lesson that the Palestinians will not permit the rise of such a terrorist agency again.
+Moreover, the majority of the Palestinians of Gaza are, at the very least, complicit in allowing Hamas to come to power.
+And while the Hamas attack may be understandable, given Israel's treatment of the Palestinians, it was purely stupid and self-defeating, except as a strategy to make Israel look bad while defending itself.

 6.The Israel-Palestinian situation is a UN-created problem, a world problem.
 It needs a solution that is going to require more real estate than has been made available by the UN.
-The world needs to step up and pay for the mistake it made.
-The world should buy some suitable region from an existing country and offer it to the Palestinians.
-Maybe the Sinai.
-Maybe a slice of Jordan.
-Maybe Texas.
+The world needs to step up and pay for the mistakes it made.

 = ! =